Amankumar006/online-learning-plateform/src/documentation.md

 -   **Database:** Firestore, a NoSQL cloud database, is the primary data store for structured data like user profiles, lesson content, exercises, and user progress.
 -   **Storage:** Firebase Storage is used for storing user-uploaded files and AI-generated assets, such as images for lessons and audio for text-to-speech.
 -   **Authentication:** Firebase Authentication manages user registration, login (including email/password and OAuth providers like Google/GitHub), and session management across the application.
--   **AI Integration:** The application integrates with Google AI services through Genkit, a framework for building production-ready AI applications.
-Genkit flows are defined in `/src/ai/flows` and are called from Server Actions to perform tasks like content generation, grading, and conversational chat.
+-   **AI Integration:** The application integrates with Google AI services through a custom compatibility layer that interfaces directly with the Google Gemini API.
+This lightweight implementation mimics the structure of Genkit (flows, tools, schemas) for maintainability without the full framework dependency.

 ## 2. Core Modules